withaarzoo/Send-Button-Transforms-Into-Birds/README.md

 # Send Button Transforms Into Birds
-This is a simple and fun project that demonstrates how to create an interactive send button that transforms into flying birds using HTML, CSS, and JavaScript.
+This is a simple and fun project that demonstrates how to create an interactive send button that transforms into flying birds using HTML, CSS, and JavaScript .

 ## Technologies Used
 - HTML